offensivesecurityoscp/.github/README.md

-# Bruce Enterprises is [Samuel Enterprises](https://github.com/samfreitasxs) laboratory for exploring curiosities in your studies.
+# Samuel Enterprises is [Samuel Enterprises](https://github.com/samfreitasxs) laboratory for exploring curiosities in your studies.

 Currently interested in: